MicrosoftDocs/edge-developer/microsoft-edge/web-platform/os-regional-settings.md

 By using a regional code, websites can use the built-in Internationalization API to properly format information into the user's preferences.
 The Internationalization API saves lots of MB of data transfer over the network, keeping websites small and allowing them to quickly and easily adapt to different regions.

-In general, the website's internationalization customer experiences are only as good as the regional code that they're able to determine for the current user.
+In general, the website's internationalization user experiences are only as good as the regional code that they're able to determine for the current user.

 A regional code is a two-letter language code followed by a hyphen and a two-letter region code.
 Microsoft Edge uses ICU, which is an implementation of the Unicode standard's Internationalization API.
 See [ICU](https://icu.unicode.org/home).